dotnet/android-samples/README.md

     * **SupportedPlatforms**: this is only for cross plat samples.
 It's a comma-separated list, and the valid values are iOS, Android, and Windows.

+    * **Gallery**: This tag must contain a value of true if you want the sample to show up in the samples gallery on the developer portal.

 * **Buildable Sln and CSProj file** - the project _must_ build and have the appropriate project scaffolding (solution + proj).

 A good example of this stuff is here in the drawing sample:[ https://github.com/xamarin/monotouch-samples/tree/master/Drawing](https://github.com/xamarin/monotouch-samples/tree/master/Drawing)